J-M28/chronicle-one/README.md

 * Writing a mock functional design specification to ensure clarity and project focus with "client"
 * HTML / Character entities to show reserved characters (such as the < or > symbol)
 * Apply GIMP to edit images
+* Use of Google Fonts to modernize and update design

 ## How to use